School-age kids, emotions and play

 - start to learn about being independent

-- start to experience strong emotions like jealousy, envy and anger, or joy and pride
+- start to experience strong emotions like jealousy and envy

-- understand that other people can have strong feelings
+- understand that other people have feelings too

 - start understanding other people’s points of view by 8-9 years